jfrazx/KwirK/README.md

 KwirK aims to be a sophisticated, multi-network, multi-protocol utility bot that can act as a bridge between popular services.
 This project is in its infancy and has an enormous amount of work to be done before it can achieve these lofty expectations.
-Your assistance would be most appreciated.

 ## Goals

 - support multiple chat protocols
   - IRC is the current focus with Slack and HipChat next on the list
-- link channels on the different networks
+- link channels on the different networks  (IRC<->IRC is alpha)
 - transparent channel encryption with DiffieHellman key exchange
 - http administrative front-end and client area
 - ability to link multiple bots